 - Driving time: Approximately 1 hour 15 minutes

-- Road Condition: Narrow and windy at some section but in good condition
+- Road Condition: Narrow and windy at some sections but in good condition

 The Atlin Road turns south from the Alaska Highway (Yukon Highway 1), at 1.6 km from the junction with the Alaska Highway at Jake’s Corner, km 1393.
 The road parallels the eastern shore of Atlin Lake, the largest natural lake in British Columbia.